 Important Information if You Have Joint Pain

 Of course, at Flexcin we highly recommend a joint supplement if you’re suffering from arthritis as well.
 We’ve been helping people with joint pain for 20 years, and know the importance of a good joint supplement for relieving pain.
 If you’d like to try Flexcin, we have a 100% money-back guarantee so there’s no risk to you (and we are extremely confident in its effectiveness).
-It’s the only joint supplement on the market that contains Cetyl Myristoleate (CM8 ®), which was discovered by a researcher at the NIH, and has received multiple patents for arthritis relief (more info on CM8 here).
+It’s the only joint supplement on the market that contains Cetyl Myristoleate (CM8 ®).
+CM8 was discovered by a researcher at the NIH.
+It has received multiple patents for arthritis relief (more info on CM8 here).
 You can read more about Flexcin here.

 Below is our original post (with a few updates):